plan4res/plan4res.github.io/docs/source/Install/WithP4R/windows.rst

 Installing on Windows, using WLS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow the procedure *Installing on Linux*  installLinux_
+Follow the procedure *Installing on Linux*  :ref:'installLinux'

 Installing on Windows, using Vagrant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~